* Opposition calls for protests on Tuesday

 an assembly dominated by his Islamist allies and boycotted by

-of the judges needed to oversee polling staged a boycott in
+the judges needed to oversee polling staged a boycott in

 protest.
 In order to pass, the constitution must be approved by

-more than 50 percent of those voting.
+more than 50 percent of those casting ballots.